 These signs indicate a pattern of disharmony called Yin Deficiency.
 This condition would be treated accordingly with acupuncture needles and Chinese herbs.
 As for the man, we learn that he has lower back pain, frequent urination, cold limbs, pale complexion and fatigue.
 His tongue is pale, swollen, and wet.
 His pulse is deep and weak.
 He has a pattern of disharmony that we know to be called Yang Deficiency.
 The treatment differs considerably with that of the females treatment, although both came into the clinic with the same complaint.

 We offer free consultations to those wishing to learn how Chinese Medicine can help their condition.
 Please call us at 954-586-8088 to schedule your consultation today.
-We proudly serve the communities of Margate, Coral Springs, Coconut Creek, Parkland, and Pompano Beach Florida.
+We proudly serve the communities of Margate, Coral Springs, Coconut Creek, Parkland, and Deerfield Beach Florida.